Bone Cancer (Sarcoma of Bone)- Types, Causes, Signs, Symptoms, Prevention and treatment for Bone Cancer

 - Genetic conditions, such as Li-Fraumeni syndrome.

 - Retinoblastoma and umbilical hernia ETC.

-- History taking– asking for expected signs and symptoms of the patient.
-Like History of pain, fractures, etc.
+Asking for expected signs and symptoms of the patient.
+Like the History of pain, fractures, etc.

-- Physical examination– tenderness, tingling sensation, swelling etc over the affected site.
+Tenderness, tingling sensation, swelling, etc. over the affected site.

 - Bone Scan

 - Positron Emission Tomography (PET)

 Samples of tumor tissue are removed for microscopic examination to study whether they contain cancerous changes by inserting a needle through the skin or into the tumor or by surgery to determine the stage of cancer.